KILTprotocol/sdk-js/README.md

 > _To learn more about the KILT protocol, we suggest further reading from the KILT [Whitepaper](https://kilt.io/wp-content/uploads/2019/05/KILT-Whitepaper-v2019-May-28.pdf) with more detailing of the System Architecture in chapter 7 or check out our [how it works](https://kilt.io/kilt-data-sovereignty-and-interoperability/) video_.

+---

 ## Tutorials

-Tutorials to get you started.
-Connect to the KILT Network try the [getting started guide](./docs/getting-started.md), or look to browse the [API documentation](https://kiltprotocol.github.io/sdk-js/api).
+Looking to get started, how about trying some of our tutorials?

+- [Getting started guide](./docs/getting-started.md) allows developers or businesses to build their applications on top of the KILT protocol, with a barebones example.

+- Maybe, you are interested in having a look at our [API documentation](https://kiltprotocol.github.io/sdk-js/api)?
+You can read through our collection of classes and methods and use them in your next project.

-KILT offers a [workshop](https://github.com/KILTprotocol/kilt-workshop-101) tutorial for those interested in an introduction on how to use the SDK code.
+- KILT offers a [workshop](https://github.com/KILTprotocol/kilt-workshop-101) tutorial for those interested in an introduction on how to use the SDK code and walkthrough.

-Maybe you are looking for a place to test all features of the KILT Protocol?
-Try our [demo client](https://kilt.io/developers-sub/kilt-demo-client/), or you want to see what goes under the hood?
-Check out the [demo client code](https://github.com/KILTprotocol/demo-client)
+- Perhaps you are looking for a place to test a working demo of all the features of the KILT Protocol?
+Try our [demo client](https://kilt.io/developers-sub/kilt-demo-client/).
+Dive under the hood and check out [demo client code](https://github.com/KILTprotocol/demo-client)

+---

-## Installation
+## Quick Installation

 Install the KILT-SDK by running the following commands: